bitovi/academy/src/web-components/5-listing-routes/listing-routes.md

 Additionally we have text within the header that says __Loading routes…__ statically.
 We want to remove this text after the routes have been rendered.

+## How to Solve This Problem

+1. Create a template using an `li` for each route.
+1. Write a function that fetches the list of routes from the CTA bus tracker API.
+1. Loop over the routes and activate a template for each.
+Add the route number to the `.route-number` element, and the route name to the `.route-name` element.
+1. Append the DOM to the `.routes-list` list.
+1. Remove the `#loading-routes` element since the routes are now loaded.

 ## Technical Requirements

 The following snippet of JavaScript will be useful for fetching data from the bus tracker API.
 Use the `getRoutesEndpoint` string to fetch the list of routes.